AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##SMMA - Smoothed Moving Average
 ### Description
-The Smoothed Moving Average is a combination of the Simple Moving Average and the Exponential Moving Average.
-It is generally only used for higher period amounts/inputs.
-Generally speaking, it has about half of the value of an EMA, meaning that an SMMA(20) is similar to an EMA(40).
+The Smoothed Moving Average is combined from both Simple Moving Average and the Exponential Moving Average.
+Generally speaking, it is only used for higher period amounts/inputs.
+It normally has roughly half of the value of an EMA, meaning that an SMMA(20) is closer to an EMA(40).

 ### Interpretation
 For more general information about moving averages, please see [*Moving Averages*].